aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 This paper is currently being written, in an open enviroment format.
 Available as a prePrint draft document at Elsevier's SSRN platform. https://ssrn.com/abstract=4210504

-#Smart DAQ for LIVE Experimental Data
+## Smart DAQ for LIVE Experimental Data
-Tthis repository hold the firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.
+This repository hold the firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.

-# Smart PCB desgin
+## Smart PCB desgin
-The PCB design files are underway....in the meantime the reader can download the KiCad project files of similar smart DAQ compatible with the firmware code available on this repository: https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/Smart%20DAQ/README.md
+The PCB design files are underway....

+in the meantime the reader can download the KiCad project files of similar smart DAQ compatible with the firmware code available on this repository:

+https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/Smart%20DAQ/README.md

 ![](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/Design/LDAD_ATOM.jfif)